clehner/sylpheed-imap-notify/README.md

 - Show fine-grained updates without having to reload the entire message summary view.
 - Add internationalization
+- Filter new messages in INBOX if that preference is enabled

 # Why a plugin